 - Unclaimed Asset Register search fee - £25

 An Estate will be deemed complex if it does not fit within all the assumptions above.
-Depending on the nature of the complexity, it may require handling by a senior fee earner or partner, which will increase the fee for the administration.
-Many complex estates will still fall within the fee Ranges given above and these should be considered a starting point.
+Depending on the nature of the complexity, it may require handling by a senior solicitor or partner, which will increase the fee for the administration.
+Many complex estates will still fall within the fee ranges given above and these should be considered a starting point.